Palestine boost Asian Cup knockout hopes after draw with UAE

 Turkey frees Israeli footballer detained over October 7 reference in match

-The unrestrained show of love and support for the war-struck nation began before kick off, increased as the night wore on and quietened down only when the last set of fans had left the stadium’s at the end of Palestine’s Group C match against the United Arab Emirates (UAE) in Al Wakrah on Thursday night.
+The unrestrained show of love and support for the war-struck nation began before kickoff, increased as the night wore on and quietened down only when the last set of fans had left the stadium at the end of Palestine’s Group C match against the United Arab Emirates (UAE) in Al Wakrah on Thursday night.

 Chants of “Free, free Palestine” went up in a crescendo when the players walked out of the tunnel and onto the pitch.
 The Palestinian players acknowledged the crowd with waves and applause before gathering in a huddle.

-“The players will feel a sense of responsibility tonight – they must be aware that they are carrying the hopes of a nation under war,” Mariana al-Hindi, a Palestinian resident of Qatar, told Al Jazeera ahead of kick off.
+“The players will feel a sense of responsibility tonight – they must be aware that they are carrying the hopes of a nation under war,” Mariana al-Hindi, a Palestinian resident of Qatar, told Al Jazeera ahead of kickoff.

 “They will want to put a smile on everyone’s face by doing well tonight,” she said as she approached the turnstiles with her husband and daughter.

-“As Palestinians, we are happy to see out country represented and recognised at a big event, but at the same time, we are heartbroken about the situation in Gaza,” Abdullah, her husband, said.
+“As Palestinians, we are happy to see our country represented and recognised at a big event, but at the same time, we are heartbroken about the situation in Gaza,” Abdullah, her husband, said.

 Once the match kicked off, the men in red were willed on by a roaring crowd.